 - 2. REPLACEMENT.
+Replacement of the sensor probe involves ceasing process operations (as outlined in section 3.4 of this manual) and removing the defective sensor probe.
 All factory supplied replacement probes are complete with the service connection.
-The unit uses two sensor probes.
-The "high temperature limit" safety switch is a part of the to process probe.
-To replace follow the procedure as outlined below: - Stop process operations as described in section 3.4 of this manual. a. - b.
-Determine that all process pressure is relieved and the unit's pressure gauges read "0" pressure. - C. Drain the unit by removing the pump casing drain plug.
-The unit can be drained below the sensor probe mount if preferred. - d.
-Disconnect the sensor probe service plug. - е.
+Unit with 'G' Series instruments use one sensor probe.
+The "high temperature limit" safety switch is a part of the sensor probe.
+To replace the sensor probe, follow the procedure as outlined below: - a.
+Stop process operations as described in section 3.4 of this manual. - b.
+Determine that all process pressure is relieved and the unit's pressure gauges read "0" pressure. - c.
+Drain the unit by removing the pump casing drain plug.
+The unit can be drained only to below the sensor probe mount if preferred. - d.
+Disconnect the sensor probe service plug. - e.
 Using a crescent wrench, remove the sensor probe from the cylinder.
 To install a new sensor probe continue as follows: - f.
 The new sensor probe threads should be lined with teflon tape and coated with leak preventative sealant.
 Using a crescent wrench, thread the new sensor into the machined boss of the cylinder. - Reconnect the service connection.
 Restart the unit as outlined in section g.
 3 of this manual.